flutter-tizen/plugins/packages/video_player_avplay/README.md

 ## Limitations

-TV emulator support is experimental.
-DRM content playback is not supported on TV emulators.
+This plugin is not supported on TV emulators.

 The following options are not currently supported.